 68% of UK space sector organisations predict that they will be hiring over the next 3 years, but already more than half of large organisations report being worried about having access to skilled workers, and nearly 40% of all organisations say staff recruitment is a major barrier to their growth .

 Growing and late stage stage companies in particular have significant challenges hitting their hiring goals, with access to high‐quality candidates cited as the primary problem .
 This problem will only worsen as international recruitment becomes more challenging due to immigration constraints and the growth of the global space economy .

 STEM professionals and graduates are in high demand

-The space sector has the most highly skilled workforce of any sector, with 75% of workers holding at least a first degree .
-However, it competes with many other sectors, including those with a higher profile and higher average pay, such as tech and finance, who are winning the war for talent .
+The space sector has the most highly skilled workforce of any sector, with 75% of workers holding at least a first degree , but it competes with many other sectors, including those with a higher profile and higher average pay, such as tech and finance, who are winning the war for talent .

 Right now, people interested in engineering, technology and cutting‐edge ideas are flocking to Silicon Valley to compete for jobs at companies like Facebook, where the median age is 28.
 Many are unaware that the space economy offers work that’s challenging, exhilarating, well compensated, and can be open to those with little direct space experience.Space Angels, The Definitive Career Guide for Entrepreneurial Space